 Here's an infographic that will show you how the names of both lineages of ERP software have changed over the years:

 Now that we've cleared up the confusion, let's answer the burning question in your mind: why did Microsoft make so many changes to the names of what are essentially the same software products?

-To be sure, some of the modules in Dynamics 365 uses the same codebase as Dynamics AX and Axapta, while Business Central also uses the same codebase as Dynamics NAV and Navision.
+To be sure, some of the modules in Dynamics 365 use the same codebase as Dynamics AX and Axapta, while Business Central also uses the same codebase as Dynamics NAV and Navision.

-But it's more than just changes in the branding; each successive version of the products in both lineages have received numerous updates over the years, thanks to the work of the massive R&D efforts at Microsoft.
+But it's more than just changes in the branding.
+Each successive version of the products in both lineages has received numerous updates over the years, thanks to the work of the massive R&D efforts at Microsoft.